 Two years since his last release, hip-hop giant Tyler, The Creator drops the highly anticipated CALL ME IF YOU GET LOST.
-Alex Duke explores what makes Tyler’s most recent offering a masterpiece.
+Alex Duke gives his thoughts on Tyler's latest offering.

 Following the outstanding success of 2019’s IGOR, any album or creative direction that Tyler The Creator pursued afterwards was always going to have a lot to live up to.
 Yet, CALL ME IF YOU GET LOST, released nine days after the publication of the first single Lumberjack, is a triumphant example of the increasingly rare 21st century concept album – continuing the funk-like influences and styles of IGOR without deteriorating into repetition, and also incorporating an elite standard of production and jazz-based musical composition.

 Philosophically, this album taps into an intriguing narrative.
 It describes of the life of Tyler Baudelaire; a character created by Tyler with reference to the French writer Charles Baudelaire.
 Baudelaire is frequently alluded to across the album, with the cover depicting Baudelaire’s identification card.
 Tyler is no stranger to developing characterisation.
 In his last album IGOR, Tyler is entangled in a love triangle between himself, a man and another woman.
 Tyler references “Igor” in a number of tracks on the record, and the character often appears in both music videos and live shows.

 ‘No detail is spared in both the lyrical and production process – with the album maintaining a spontaneous, natural sound.’